Lumintop GT Nano Titanium Flashlight Review

 Build Quality and Disassembly

-The Lumintop GT Nano Titanium has the look of all the other GT series light, it’s just made of titanium!
+The Lumintop GT Nano Titanium has the look of all the other GT series lights, it’s just made of titanium!
 So it’s perfect in this regard.

 I think the labeling has been improved from the black aluminum version, but I don’t know if the serial issue has been fixed.